akawashiro/akawashiro.github.io/articles/how-linux-device-file-works.md

 # How Linux device file works <!-- omit in toc -->
 Device files in Linux are interfaces for various devices in the form of files.
 Although we can read and write device files just the same as normal files, read and write requests are converted to requests of controlling the device by device files.

 This article explains how Linux kernel and kernel modules convert read and write requests to devise control requests.
-Because device files are dependent on device drivers and files, I start this article with a chapter on device drivers and then files.
+Because device files depend on device drivers and files, I start this article with a chapter on device drivers and then files.
 At last, I show how the Linux kernel connects device files with the device driver.

 I wrote this article mainly using [Understanding the Linux Kernel, 3rd Edition](https://www.oreilly.co.jp/books/9784873113135/) and [https://github.com/torvalds/linux/tree/v6.1](https://github.com/torvalds/linux/tree/v6.1).

-## 目次 <!-- omit in toc -->
+## Table of contents <!-- omit in toc -->
 - [Device driver](#device-driver)
   - [Example of device driver](#example-of-device-driver)
   - [What we can see from `read_write.c`](#what-we-can-see-from-read_writec)